fsantos-him/effective-fiesta/README.md

 > I will plan on adding a good additon of coding to help the Head Coder and will also research the information we need for the game

+### 4/27
 One thing we added was having the background move as the character moves and this was also the challange we ran into.

+### 4/28
+Removed Space Key as the Up Key works fine and makes more sense for our future endeavors (adding multiplayer) Moved the floor's collision rectangle to the platform list and implemented the code for the platforms and debug mode into the game
+Changed the size of the borders on each side of the screen to accomadate for clipping issues Added comments to explain some of our choices (Using generic names for the background and character as well as why we only use one image for each rather than a function which takes images from a folder)
+Changed the speed at which the background moves